Las Vegas police seek help finding persons of interest in cold case

 Wendy Araiza always held out hope that one day her missing brother would be found alive.

 Aldo Araiza Jr., 20, of North Las Vegas, vanished in July 2000 after getting into a vehicle in North Las Vegas with two men he knew.
-20, of North Las Vegas, vanished in July 2000 after getting into a vehicle in North Las Vegas with two men he knew.
 The Araiza family would spend the next two decades tortuously clinging to the belief that, someday, Aldo would return.

 “The uncertainty of it, wondering, ‘Is he alive or is he not alive?’”
 Wendy Araiza said. “‘Does he have food to eat?
 Is he homeless?’
 We would constantly go look at the shelters to see if we saw him, and we wouldn’t, but we always hoped for the best outcome.”